Blog

 Senior Pet Dental Care

-At every senior pet wellness exam, or every 6-12 months depending on health history, we look inside the mouth for any evidence of dental disease, including these signs:
+At every wellness exam, or every 6-12 months depending on health history, we look inside the mouth for any evidence of dental disease, including these signs:

 - Yellow-brown discoloration of the teeth